Skip to content

 get_max_packet_size() -> int

-Get the maximum packet size supported by the radio.
+Gets the maximum packet size supported by the radio.

-:return: The maximum packet size in bytes. :rtype: int
+The maximum packet size in bytes.

 get_modulation